paschalogu/Terraform/README.md

 5. Elastic Kubernetes Service (EKS) cluster: AWS EKS cluster will be created and associated with the IAM role created above.

-6. ECR: An Elastic Container Registry in which you to store Application Docker images will be created.
+6. Elastic Container Registry (ECR): An Elastic Container Registry in which you to store Application Docker images will be created.

 7. MySQL database Instance: An RDS MySQL instance with the specified configurations like identifier, engine, instance class, allocated storage, username, password, etc.